-We may need to obtain additional debt or equity capital in order to finance our operations.
+We need to obtain additional debt or equity capital in order to finance our operations.
 Since inception, we have primarily financed our operations through the sale of equity securities, licensing fees, royalties on product sales by our licensees, and borrowings.
 The amount of license fees and royalties that may be earned through the licensing and sale of our products and technology, the timing of the receipt of license fee payments, and the future availability and terms of equity financing, are uncertain.
 Although we have recently been awarded a research grant from CIRM for a particular project, we must finance our other research and operations with funding from other sources.
 The unavailability or inadequacy of financing or revenues to meet future capital needs could force us to modify, curtail, delay or suspend some or all aspects of our planned operations.
 Sales of additional equity securities could result in the dilution of the interests of present shareholders.

 During 2008 we received approximately \$1,300,000 of cash in our operations.
-Our sources of that cash were approximately \$1,200,000 of royalty payments from CJ.
+Our sources of that cash were approximately \$1,200,000 of royalty revenues from Hospira and approximately \$75,000 from CJ.
 During the same period our total research and development expenditures were approximately \$1,700,000 and our administrative expenditures were approximately \$2,600,000.
-At December 31, 2008, we had \$12,279 of cash and cash equivalents on hand and a line of credit for \$3,500,000 from which \$2,000,000 had been drawn.